w3c/wai-people-use-web/_people-use-web/user-stories-nine.md

 Inaccessible CAPTCHA
 : **Problem**: "When I login to my online banking I need to complete a CAPTCHA but I can't really read it well."
-: **Works well**: "My banking login sends me a text to with a code to confirm it is me."
+: **Works well**: "My banking login sends me a text with a simple code to confirm it is me."

 Text doesn't reflow
 : **Problem**: "When I resize a website using my browser some of the text disappears or is cut short and sometimes I have to scroll across the screen as well as down."